- Bartlett Legal Group

 How long will a VA claim take or an appeal if my claim is denied?

-There is no fixed number of days or time limit for VA claims to be resolved.
-A number of variables can affect your wait time like the type of condition and the amount of evidence available.
-Overall, VA claims are not known for their speed so it is best to go in without the expectation that you will be getting benefits in a month or two.
+Overall, VA claims are not known for their speed.
+Therefore, it is best to go in without the expectation that you will be getting benefits in a month or two.
 It can often take the better part of a year.